semmypurewal/BeginningJavaScript/04-conditionals/readme.md

 ### Practice

-1. A year is a leap year if it is divisible by 4, unless it is also divisible by 100 in which case it is not a leap year unless it is also divisible by
-400. Phew.
-Got that?
-Good.
-Write a function that accepts a number and outputs true if the number is a leap year, false if not.

-2. We'll consider a password's strength to be "strong" if it is at least 10 characters long.
+1. We'll consider a password's strength to be "strong" if it is at least 10 characters long.
 If it's between 7 and 10 characters long, we'll consider it to have "medium" strength, and if it's less than 7 characters, we'll say it is a "weak" password.
 Write a function that accepts as input a potential password and